The Amtrak San Joaquins schedule or timetable can be found by visiting the following page [San Joaquins Timetable].

 Purchasing a Ticket

-You can buy tickets online [Link to Ticket Widget], from the Amtrak mobile app, from a station agent at staffed stations, from a Quik-Trak machine or by calling 1-800-USA-RAIL (872-7245).
+You can buy tickets online, from the Amtrak mobile app, from a station agent at staffed stations, from a Quik-Trak machine or by calling 1-800-USA-RAIL (872-7245).
 Quik-Trak machines are located at all stations and accept debit and credit cards.

 If you purchase tickets on board, you will only be able to buy a one way ticket and a surcharge will be applied.
 The conductor will accept payment with cash only.
 Certain deals and promotions can only be purchased online and require advance purchase.

 The SJJPA is currently unlocking bus-only trips throughout its Thruway Bus network.
 Currently, Route 10 (Santa Barbara - Bakersfield - Barstow - Las Vegas), Route 18 (Hanford - Lemoore - SLO - Santa Maria), Route 1c (Bakersfield – Burbank Airport – Santa Monica), Route 19 (Bakersfield – Pasadena – Riverside – San Bernardino), and Route 7 (Martinez – Napa – Santa Rosa – Arcata) are available via Amtrak ticketing.
 Route 15 (Merced – Yosemite) also offers bus-only ticketing through YARTS.

 Bus-only tickets must be purchased in advance or at a manned train station.
 Bus drivers cannot accept cash or credit cards (show your printed ticket or electronic ticket to the bus driver).
 Bus drivers for Route 10 and 18 accept cash.